nnngrach/AnyGIS_maps/Web/Html/Orux_en.md

-### Полный набор
+### Full set
-Если вы уже знаете, какие именно карты вам требуются, то эта подборка для вас. Замечу, что она уже включает в себя карты из подборок от других составителей: [Erelen][6], [Dreame][7], [ms.Galileo-app][8], [Custom-maps-sourse][9] и некоторых других. А так же тут есть множество карт из программы [SAS.Planet][10]. Всего в комплекте около сотни карт. Вот некоторые из них:
+If you already know what kind of maps you need, then this set is for you.
+Note that it already includes maps from other compilers collections: [Erelen][6], [Dreame][7], [ms.Galileo-app][8], [Custom-maps-sourse][9] and some others.
+And as there are many maps from the program [SAS.Planet][10].
+A total of about a hundred cards included.
+Here are some of them:

-- Карты для города (Яндекс, Google, Here, Bing, 2gis)
+- Maps for city (Google, Here, Bing, Yandex, 2gis)
-- Спутниковые снимки (Яндекс, Google, ERSI, Here, Mapbox)
+- Satellites (Google, ERSI, Here, Mapbox, Yandex)
-- Карты на основе OSM (Mapnik, Cycle, Outdoors, OpenTopoMaps, OpenSeaMap, OpenSnowMap и др.)
+- OSM-based maps (Mapnik, Cyclemap, Outdoors, OpenTopoMaps, OpenSeaMap, OpenSnowMap)
-- Растровые топографические (Генштаб, ГГЦ, Маршруты.ру)
-- Растровые туристические (карты Завьялова ММБ; атласы и хребтовки Кавказа, Карелии, Крыма, Алтая и др.)
-- Сборник карт для пешего и горного туризма ([RusOutdoor Set][5])
+- Digitized raster topomaps (Soviet military maps, GGC, Hiking maps with local coverage)
-- Карты со справочной информацией (Wikimapia)
+- Information maps (Wikimapia)

-[Скачать карты][11]
+[Download maps][11]